KalbarczykDev/sports-manager/README.md

 * **Schedule a Competition**

 - Go to the "Competitions" section.
-- Create a new competition by selecting date, location, and type.
+- Create a new competition by selecting date, location, and discipline.
 - Assign registered competitors.

 * **Assign a Coach**